waterfloo/8812au-20210629/README.md

 ### Driver Options

-A file called `8812au.conf` will be installed in `/etc/modeprob.d` by default.
+A file called `8812au.conf` will be installed in `/etc/modeprobe.d` by default.

-`/etc/modprobe.d/8812au.conf`
+Location: `/etc/modprobe.d/8812au.conf`

 This file will be read and applied to the driver on each system boot.